Meta-Learning for Domain Generalization in Semantic Parsing: Meta-Learning for Domain Generalization

 We then evaluate the resulting parameter $\param'$ in the virtual target domain $\sTargetDomain$ by computing the loss under $\sTargetDomainBatch$, which is denoted as $\loss_{\sTargetDomainBatch}(\param')$.

 Our final objective for a task $\tau$ is to minimize the joint loss on $\sSourceDomain$ and $\sTargetDomain$:

 where we optimize towards the better source \emph{and} target domain performance simultaneously.
-Intuitively, the objective requires that the gradient step conducted in the source domains in Equation~(\ref{eq:meta_train}) should be beneficial to the performance of the target domain as well.
+Intuitively, the objective requires that the gradient step conducted in the source domains in Equation~(\ref{eq:meta_train}) be beneficial to the performance of the target domain as well.
 In comparison, conventional supervised learning, whose objective would be equivalent to $\loss_{\sSourceDomainBatch} (\param) + \loss_{\sTargetDomainBatch}(\param)$, does not pose any constraint on the gradient updates.
 As we will elaborate shortly, DG-MAML can be viewed as a regularization of gradient updates in addition to the objective of conventional supervised learning.

 We summarize our DG-MAML training process in Algorithm~\ref{algo:maml}.
 Basically, it requires two steps of gradient update (Step \ref{algo:line_meta_train} and Step \ref{algo:line_meta_update}).
 Note that $\param'$ is a function of $\param$ after the meta-train update.
 Hence, optimizing $\loss_{\tau}(\param)$ with respect to $\param$ involves optimizing the gradient update in Equation~(\ref{eq:meta_train}) as well.
 That is, when we update the parameters $\param$ in the final update of Step \ref{algo:line_meta_update}, the gradients need to back-propagate though the meta-train updates in Step \ref{algo:line_meta_train}.
-We will elaborate on this shortly.

 The update function in Step \ref{algo:line_meta_update} could be based on any gradient descent algorithm.
-In this work, we use the update rule of Adam \cite{kingma2014adam}.
-In principle, gradient updates during meta-train in Step \ref{algo:line_meta_train} could also be replaced by other gradient descent algorithms.
-However, we leave this to future work.
+In this work we use Adam \cite{kingma2014adam}.

+\paragraph{Comment} Note that DG-MAML is different from MAML~\cite{finn2017model} which is typically used in the context of few-shot learning.
+In our case, it encourages domain generalization during training, and does not require an adaptation phase.